Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_lifecycle.md

 Version management tracks all historical changes and controls what will be released in the Marketplace for consumption.

 Product versions are immutable, so direct changes are not allowed.
-All changes, such as adding / removing an asset and documentation changes, require that the product be in Draft state.
+Changes such as adding / removing an asset and documentation changes require that the product be in Draft state.
 To expose the changes in the Marketplace, a new version must be created by releasing the changes.

+All other changes (name, icon, description, category, plans, support contact) do not require a new version and are automatically visible in all the Marketplaces the product is published to.

+The product version name is computed by the system and based on the provider instructions (Major / Minor / Patch).
+This versioning follows the semVer pattern.

+{{< alert title="Note" color="information" >}}You can provide your own version name if the generated name does not comply with your compliance rules.{{< /alert >}}

+Each version can be enrich with a short description (350 characters) to highlight the changes.